Where our electricity comes from

 Generation at La Collette, from a mix of diesel engines, boilers, steam and gas turbines, remains in place primarily for strategic security of supply.

-The plant was called on to supplement imports again in 2012 following the demise of the first undersea supply cable.
-However, a ten-year, £66million project to install a third cable to France, due for completion in 2015, will restore imports to their previous levels and increase capacity to meet future demand.
+The plant was called on to supplement imports in 2012 following the demise of the first undersea supply cable.
+However, our ten-year, £70million project to install a third 100MW cable to France, Normandie 3, was completed in October 2014.
+N3 more than doubles our import capacity and enables us to meet the Island's total demand for electricity from imported, low carbon sources.